 This service capability is used to install firmware.
 The service capability aligns with the <firmware> resource and maps to the UPDATE procedure for the attribute update of the resource.
 The service capability also aligns with the <mgmtCmd> resource and maps to the EXECUTE procedure for the resource.

-6.6.2.2.8 oneM2M Roles Association

-This role is mapped to Device Firmware Management role of Device management sevice.

 6.6.2.3 getFirmwareInformation

-This service capabiltiy provides the ability for AEs to get device firmware information.
+This service capability provides the ability for AEs to get device firmware information.

 6.6.2.3.1 Pre-conditions